Retailer in Focus

 “We’re passionate about what we do and believe in forming close bonds with the communities we work in,” he said.
 “It was really great to know that we’re making those connections.”

-Hasan and his business partner Amer Akkari own and run several other Choice Pharmacies around the state, but are looking forward to spending time in store at Greenway Village.
+Hasan owns and runs several other Choice Pharmacies around the state, but is looking forward to spending time in store at Greenway Village.

 “We’re also looking forward to employing locals as we know this is a great way to be a real part of a place,” he said.